CodingNomads/flask-webdev/content/s13_user_roles/s13_p02_representing_roles.md

 ### Improved Roles

-Back in the section on databases, you made a simple `roles` table that had only had role names and a one-to-many relationship with users.
+Back in the section on databases, you made a simple `roles` table that only had role names and a one-to-many relationship with users.
 It's now time for an upgrade, and the first thing you'll do is add a new `permissions` column.
 Open up `app/models.py` and plop these changes in:

 ```python
 class Role(db.Model):